Dpi exported tasks with array inputs don't compile.

-#2 Updated by Thomas Watts over 7 years ago
+#2 Updated by Thomas Watts almost 8 years ago

 I'm actually trying to pass a transaction of 10s of bytes from C to Verilog.
 I was hoping to assemble the bytes in a C char array and pass through the DPI to a System Verilog array of bytes.
 Although using a string or large vector wouldn't be too difficult as you suggest.

 However I can't get any of these three approaches to work with Verilator.
 2-D arrays get the message as described in the original bug report, strings and vectors larger than 32-bits are unsupported.

 I am developing this code to be portable and it does work in another simulator.
 I pass the dpi function a const char * and can index the bytes in System Verilog.